 Lungs and Heart

-In Feb of 2022, researchers published a study of 150,000 patients in the Veteran’s Affairs database showing that individuals who recovered from Covid were at substantially higher risk for 20 different types of heart disease for at least a year than those who were not infected.
+In February of 2022, researchers published a study of 150,000 patients in the Veterans Affairs database showing that individuals who recovered from Covid were at substantially higher risk for 20 different types of heart disease for at least a year than those who were not infected.
 The increased risk remained even in patients without other risk factors for cardiovascular disease like obesity or diabetes.

-What doctors say: David Putrino, PhD, a specialist in rehabilitative medicine at Mount Sinai’s Center for Post-COVID Care, says that for some patients who still have coughs that produce mucus, “We may consider prescribing inhalers.”
+David Putrino, PhD, a specialist in rehabilitative medicine at Mount Sinai’s Center for Post-COVID Care, said in 2022 that for some patients who still have coughs that produce mucus, “We may consider prescribing inhalers.”

-If a person is experiencing elevated blood pressure, her doctor might prescribe beta blockers.
+If a person is experiencing elevated blood pressure, a doctor might prescribe beta blockers.

 Brain Fog, Depression (Neurological)